 By donating securities held (more than one year), you may avoid capital gains tax on the appreciation and receive a charitable deduction for the full market share of your donation.
-Stocks can be transferred to the Pitt CC Foundation’s account electronically or by mail.
+Stocks can be transferred to the foundation’s account electronically or by mail.

 By donating gifts of property, you may avoid capital gains tax on your profit and you may receive an income tax charitable deduction for the full market value of the property.

-The federal income tax deduction encourages the support of nonprofit institutions, like the Pitt CC Foundation, by reducing the out-of-pocket cost of your philanthropy.
+The federal income tax deduction encourages the support of nonprofit institutions, like the PCC Foundation, by reducing the out-of-pocket cost of your philanthropy.

 Each year you may deduct up to 50 percent of your adjusted gross income for cash gifts and 30 percent for gifts of long-term capital gain property.
 If you make both types of gifts, the total deduction cannot exceed 50 percent of your adjusted gross income.
 If your gift exceeds the ceiling, the excess deduction can be carried over and deducted for up to five years.